pascalwerz/videocore-iv/README.md

 * This project is at an early stage and very little testing has been done,
 * Take disassembled vector operations with caution,
 * Code is not yet analyzed.

-This plugin was developed on OS X, it has not been tested on Linux.
-I don’t even know if plugins are supported on the Linux version of Hopper.
-If you manage to use it on Linux, please let me know.

 Most documentation used was found (or is referenced) [here](https://github.com/hermanhermitage/videocoreiv).
 The most useful source is the unofficial [VideoCore IV Programmers Manual](https://github.com/hermanhermitage/videocoreiv/wiki/VideoCore-IV-Programmers-Manual).